-Invasive plants directly threaten our ecosystems by displacing native plants and the beneficial insects and wildlife that depend on them.
-Property values, and timber and agriculture production are also negatively affected by invasive species.
-The benefits of managing invasive species, such as English ivy, holly and blackberry, are many; reduced erosion, enhanced wildlife habitat, improved aesthetics and increased productivity.
+Invasive plants threaten our ecosystem by pushing out native plants and the beneficial insects and wildlife that depend on them.
+Property values, and timber and agriculture production can also be negatively impacted by invasive species.
+There are many benefits of managing invasive species like reduced erosion, enhanced wildlife habitat, improved aesthetics, and increased land productivity.

-The Conservation District has a wide variety of publications, reports, photos, videos and programs to share with you on invasive weeds – please look in our Library section for lots more information.
+The Conservation District has a wide variety of publications, reports, photos, videos and programs to share with you on invasive weeds – search the Library for more information.